thephpsolution/demo-app/README.md

 This should illustrate well how I would approach this problem: use off-the-shelf packages where available, take advantage of the Zend Form validation, use Doctrine, OOP principles, etc.

+The form fill on PDFs is done using PdfTk.
+See Application\Pdf\InvoicePdf for the class to create a PDF from an Invoice entity.

 Technologies not used here that I typically would for normal projects:
 - Bower
 - Vagrant